 With the help of a local group called Groundswell, 11 churches negotiated a group purchasing agreement in 2010 that saved them, collectively, tens of thousands of dollars on the cost of clean energy, according to Sam Witherbee, Groundswell’s lead organizer on the initiative.
 By the second round of purchasing, the 37 participating organizations were able to switch to 100 percent renewable energy and still save hundreds of thousands of dollars.
 The most recent round of purchasing included more than 100 groups from in Washington D.C. and Maryland, not just churches, but “Jewish, Muslim, Buddhist institutions, charter schools, Head Start centers, food banks, low income housing organizations, labor organizations…all working and purchasing together as part of a same group,” Witherbee says.

 Organizing the group purchase agreement was a collective effort from the start, according to those involved.
 WIN and Groundswell also relied on the legal expertise of Betts & Holt, one of whose attorneys belong to a participating congregation.

-Washington and Maryland both have deregulated electricity markets, which means electricity customers can shop around for an energy supplier.
+Washington and Maryland both have deregulated electricity markets, which means electricity customers can shop around for .
 By pooling their purchasing power, the nonprofits were able to negotiate better rates than they might have wrangled on their own.